 This company launched reproductive genetic testing for patients before, during, and after pregnancy.
 These tests include:

 *Non-Invasive Prenatal Screening (NIPS): This test analyzes small fragments of DNA circulating in the blood, otherwise known as cell-free DNA, to screen for common genetic disorders, such as Down Syndrome, Edwards Syndrome, and Patau Syndrome.
 All these conditions result from additional or missing pieces of genetic material in a child’s genome, called chromosomes.
 NIPs can be performed as early as 10 weeks into a pregnancy.

 *Prenatal Diagnostic Testing: Invitae offers two microarray-based tests, one that identifies genetic variants across the whole genome and one that targets genetic variants in selected genes with known clinical significance.
 This service is useful to confirm a positive or negative NIPS result.
 It can only be performed during pregnancy.

 *Preimplantation Genetic Testing (PGT): This test can help identify viable embryos for transfer during in vitro fertilization (IVF).

 *Pregnancy Loss: Invitae offers a chromosomal microarray analysis (CMA) for pregnancy loss, in which small deletions or duplications of DNA sequences can be detected.
 This can allow individuals to potentially uncover the cause of recurrent miscarriage or stillbirth.

-*These tests can only be ordered by a healthcare provider and may be covered by insurance.
+*These tests can only be ordered by a healthcare professional and may be covered by insurance.

 Genetic Counseling Services

 Genetic testing can be stressful and confusing.
 In general, tested individuals do not have direct access to healthcare professionals trained in genetics and counseling that can help explain what their test results mean for themselves and their family members.
 Invitae has an extensive list of genetic counseling resources on its website.
 Additionally, customers can speak with a board-certified genetic counselor by phone after receiving their testing results at no additional cost.

 Some Invitae customers, as well as customers of other clinical genetic testing services, have discussed getting “hit with surprising bills.”
 This happens because different insurance companies reimburse different genetic tests and sometimes only cover part of a test.
 In addition, other insurance companies may not reimburse a test at all if they don’t deem it “medically necessary.”